-This page provides information on how to ensure compliance with applicable policies when purchasing software and cloud-based services.
-Often, these commodities utilize sensitive data, thus requiring additional levels of review prior to purchase authorization.
+This page describes compliance with applicable policies when purchasing software and cloud-based services.
+These commodities may utilize sensitive data, requiring additional review prior to purchase authorization.

 - What is Sensitive Data?